5 breastfeeding myths busted

 When you have a newborn, there is no shortage of unsolicited advice from relatives, friends, even random strangers.
 Not all of it is good information, especially when it comes to breastfeeding.

-“There are so many really great reasons to breastfeed,” said Dr. Stephanie Slock, pediatrician and lactation consultant at the Women’s Pavilion at Aurora West Allis Medical Center.
+“There are so many really great reasons to breastfeed,” says Dr. Stephanie Slock, a pediatrician and lactation consultant at the Women’s Pavilion at Aurora West Allis Medical Center in West Allis, Wis.
 “The number one beneficial thing is that breast milk has so many immunity-boosting, health-protecting substances in it that a baby can’t get from formula, reducing risk of stomach bugs, ear infections and colds in babies.”

 Another great reason – it’s free.